thindsahil/Rend/README.md

 # Rend
-simple graphics renderer, uses only Win32 API library so windows only WIP
+simple graphics renderer, uses only Win32 API library so windows only

+WIP

 - i am making this to learn more about computer graphics
-- likely contatins some bugs and is probably not  very efficient
+- likely contatins some implementation bugs and is probably not very efficient